Phaeohyphomycosis: Humans

-Human’s clinical signs consisted of swelling and eye infections.
-There were nodules underneath the skin, abscesses or cysts, and lesions running throughout the body.
-There were papules, plaques and granulomatous damages on the body.
-In extreme cases there were deep infections within the eyes, bones, heart and central nervous system.
+Humans' clinical signs consist of swelling and eye infections.
+Nodules underneath the skin, abscesses or cysts may be present. and lesions can run throughout the body, including papules, plaques and granulomatous damage.
+In extreme cases there can be deep infections within the eyes, bones, heart and central nervous system.

 Treatment

 Extensive treatments have been used on domestic animals more than on wild animals, probably because infected domestic animals are easier to identify and treat than infected wildlife.
 Treatment plans and management vary across taxa because this disease tends to affect each species differently.
 Antifungal drugs are the first line of defense to kill the agents causing phaeohyphomycosis, but despite the significant progress made in the last two decades and a 30% increase in available antifungal drugs since 2000, many drugs are not effective against black fungi.
 Diseases caused by black fungi are hard to treat because the fungi are very difficult to kill.
 This high resilience may be contributed to the presence of melanin in their cell walls, as well as the greater similarity to host cells which are both eukaryotes than other pathogens such as bacteria or viruses.
 Current antifungal agents the fungi are not resistant to are posaconazole, voriconazole, and azole isavuconazole.

-In 2006, a free-living Eastern box turtle, Terrapene carolina carolina, was found with a form of phaeohyphomycosis and was brought in the Wildlife Center of Virginia.
+In 2006, a free-living eastern box turtle, Terrapene carolina carolina, was found with a form of phaeohyphomycosis and was brought in the Wildlife Center of Virginia.
 Its symptom was swelling of the right hindfoot; it was diagnosed as having chromomycosis by histopathology.
 The center provided a series of antimicrobial treatments and a one-month course of 1 mg itraconazole, administered orally once a day.
-The eastern box turtle was euthanized due to further complications and the caretakers’ belief that the turtle would not be able to survive if placed back in the wild.
+The eastern box turtle was euthanized due to extent of lesional involvement and the caretakers' belief that the turtle would not be able to survive if placed back in the wild.
+At necropsy, Exophiala jeanselmei was cultured from a swab of the lesion.

 A recent case of a form of phaeohyphomycosis infection was found in a dog in 2011.
 The Journal of the American Veterinary Medical Association published a case study in which researchers successfully managed an intracranial phaeohyphomycotic fungal granuloma in a one-year-old male Boxer dog.
 Veterinarians of the Department of Veterinary Clinical Sciences at Tufts University surgically removed the granuloma in the right cerebral hemisphere.
-The patient was treated with fluconazole for 4 months, and was followed with voriconazole for 10 months.
-Both are medications used to treat fungal infections.
-Based on magnetic resonance imaging and cerebrospinal fluid (CSF) analysis 8 months after the surgery, the male Boxer’s outcome was considered excellent.
+The patient was treated with fluconazole for 4 months, followed by voriconazole for 10 months.
+Based on magnetic resonance imaging and cerebrospinal fluid (CSF) analysis 8 months after the surgery, the male Boxer's outcome was considered excellent.

 Emphasis has been placed on how to manage this disease through careful management practices including: proper handling, preventing crowding situation with animals, and transportation.
 Both the animals and the environment should be treated thoroughly to hinder the spread and control the fungal infection.
 This is especially important since humans can also contract this disease.